Andre-East/Python_Screen_Recorder-pub/README.md

 # python_screen_recorder

-## Description
+## Description/Usage

 This is a beginner level python project that I created to record my other projects.
-It has different implementations of creating a commandline executable Python screen recorder (without audo) for Windows enviroments.
+It is a commandline executable Python screen recorder (without audo) for Windows enviroments.

-## Usage

 ## Instructions

 Simply download any of the scripts and save it as a ".py" file and exceute it from the terminal by calling <b>python "py_script_name.py"</b>.
 Once your are done recording hit the "q" key to terminate or end the script/recording.

 ## Required Modules